snotskie/ttrpg/md/index.md

 - **Stats:** A Monstrosity's has only two Stat Dice, a higher dice (HD) shared between all their strongest Stats and a lower die (LD) shared between all the rest.
 - **Defenses:** A Monstrosity also has a starting position (SP) and one or two recovery buttons (RB).
 For compactness, if a Monstrosity is said to have an RB of $5$, then it enters with a recovery button at $5$ below its starting position.
 Together, these represent a Monstrosity's defenses, similar to the concept of "hit points" and "shields" used in other games.
 - **Offenses:** A Monstrosity has a Capture Roll (CR) value.
 When a Monstrosity uses Perform a Capture, instead of rolling for the Attack, it automatically rolls its CR value.
 This provides a more consistent difficulty level.
 A Monstrosity may also have one or two Abilities that provide additional offensive actions.
-- **Resources:** Finally, a Monstrosity may enter the Endeavor with a number of Blessing Dice (B).
+- **Resources:** Finally, a Monstrosity may enter the Endeavor with a number of Blessings (B).
 These are only used by a Monstrosity to provide Help or Spark a roll.
 - **Experience:** XP

 ---